DM-Earth/curseofrust/README.md

 ### `curseofrust-gui-cocoa`

 GUI implementation based on Cocoa for macOS.
 Currently does not support multiplayer.
+It is now hosted [here](https://codeberg.org/DM-Earth/curseofrust-gui).

 ### `curseofrust-server`